 December 27, 2011 – Ugh.
 Cycling.
 We’ve got cars now people, which means that you don’t have to pedal your butt off to get from place to place.
 But if you absolutely insist on punishing yourself like that, consider upgrading your bike with this trailer, which can give you an assistive boost whenever you need it.

-Electric bike trailer boosts bike power up to 19mph
+Electric bicycle motor trailer boosts bike power up to 19mph

 December 26, 2011 – “This electric trailer pushes your bike.”
 That’s the Ridekick tagline for their inventive electric-powered bike trailer designed to make bicycles zoom off at up to 19 miles per hour.
 The trailer has the potential to extend the practicality of using bicycles as primary transportation, as the Ridekick removes the need to peddle a cycle and provides space to carry goods.
 Could the days of balancing grocery bags on our handlebars be over?